 The School for Curatorial Studies is an ambitious and challenging project promoted since 2004 and conceived as a school committed to experimentation and interdisciplinary thinking.
 The main goals are to spread the knowledge in the field of visual arts and to introduce the students to the professions related to the art world, focusing on contemporary curatorial theory and practice and contemporary museology.
 The School’s activities are meant for all those interested and passionate in art, graduated students or professionals who want to deepen their knowledge and improve their practical skills.
 The School’s teaching staff is formed by Italian and international professionals, scholars, historians and art critics of recognized experience.
-Among them: Matt Williams (curator), Angela Vettese (art critic), Luca Massimo Barbero (Peggy Guggenheim Collection), Francesca Colasante (Pinault Foundation), Andrea Goffo (Found.
-Prada), Nicola Lees (Serpentine London).
+Among them: Matt Williams (curator), Filippo Lotti (Sotheby's), Chiara Barbieri (Peggy Guggenheim Collection), Francesca Colasante (Pinault Collection), Andrea Goffo (Found.
+Prada), Nicola Lees (Aspen Museum).

 The Summer School in Curatorial Practice will take place during the International Venice Biennale.
 With an interdisciplinary approach, the course provides practical training and experience within museums and exhibition settings.
 Its international faculty includes curators and museum professionals, artists and critics.
 The course is designed to increase students understanding of the intellectual and technical tasks of the curator figure.
 English-taught lectures cover both theoretical and practical topics that go from the history of contemporary visual arts and practices of exhibition-making, to Exhibition Management.
 The students will participate in weekly activities, such as artist studio visits, tours of exhibition spaces, networking events and workshops.
 The program culminates with the set up of the exhibition.